Coronary artery disease

-- Oat bran (found in oatmeal and whole oats)
+- Fiber, including blond psyllium and oat bran (found in oatmeal and whole oats)

 Preparing for an appointment

-If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor or a general practitioner.
-Eventually, however, you may be referred to a heart specialist (cardiologist).
+If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor.
+Eventually, you may be referred to a heart specialist (cardiologist).